nt-muhammedyakubu/fendcapstone-proj7/README.md

 Just the same way you created account with ```Weatherbit api``` and ```geonames api```.

 Note:
-- The information to submit to the API to achieve an appropriate image.
+- The information to submit to the API to achieve an appropriate image.<br>
-- What parameters to set to pull in images
+- What parameters to set to pull in images<brr>
-- How to submit your data from the location field to a ```pixabay URL parameters``` without having spaces in the url?
+- How to submit your data from the location field to a ```pixabay URL parameters``` without having spaces in the url?<br>
-An item should be choosen from the suggested list to add in.
+An item should be choosen from the suggested list to add in.<br>

-REST Countries API is integrated to pull in data for the country being visited.
+REST Countries API is integrated to pull in data for the country being visited.<br>

 ##### Refactoring